 Enterprise networks are deploying network endpoint attachment and compliance protocols and tools to measure and assess the health of devices on the network.
 These assessment protocols go beyond simply checking that the device possesses the correct credentials to access the network to also monitoring and assessing information such as operating system, security patches, antivirus definition levels etc. Hardcopy Devices (Network Printers, Multi-Function Devices, Network Scanners, etc.) have not been widely integrated into these new assessment protocol schemes, in part because there is no standardized set of attributes that a health assessment server can measure for Hardcopy Devices.

-The goal of the Imaging Device Security Working Group is to address these issues by developing the following specifications and recommendations:
+The original goals of the Imaging Device Security Working Group were to address the above issues by developing the necessary specifications and recommendations and to liaison with the Common Criteria MFP Technical Community developing the new Hardcopy Device Protection Profile.
+The initial set of specifications that were to be developed by this Working Group were:

 TNC Binding for IDS Health Attributes – Define health attributes transport using TNC.

-Remediation specification – Define standard methods to perform remediation of detected device health and security defects.

-IDS Model – Define a common security model for PWG projects and working groups.

-IDS Identification, Authentication and Authorization – Define a set of standards and recommendations for providing the credentials and information required to provide secure access to Imaging Devices, Services and Clients.

-IDS Security Ticket schema – Define a standard schema for specifying, associating and maintaining security information with an Imaging Job, Imaging Device or Imaging Client.

-Liaison with the Common Criteria MFP Technical Community for Protection ProfileTNC Binding for IDS Health Attributes – Define health attributes transport using TNC.

 Remediation specification – Define standard methods to perform remediation of detected device health and security defects.